The Beetles that Work at Natural History Museums

 Different natural history institutions house their beetles in different ways.
 At AMNH, for example, the beetles are kept in sealed metal boxes, and MVZ has two aquaria and one environmental chamber with multiple trays of beetles.
 Meanwhile, scientists at the Field mimic as much of the natural world as possible.

 Former collections manager Dave Willard established guidelines that employees at the museum still use.
 Mesh tops give the beetles open air, and scientists turn the lights off at night to replicate the natural day/night cycle.
-To get the colonies to stay efficient, they’re also kept at a constant temperature—around 70 degrees—and a constant humidity.
+To get the colonies to stay efficient, they’re kept at a constant temperature—around 70 degrees—and a constant humidity.
 And the amount of food in each tank must be just right.

 It’s hard work, but it’s worth it—and Stanley thinks this extra attention to detail might be why the Field’s colony is especially vigorous.
 “I’ve never seen a better colony than the one here,” he says.
 “On any given day, when the colony is really cranking, we say that it’s hot—and we mean that literally.
 You can put your hand over the colony and feel the metabolic heat of the beetles.
 When the colony is like that, a mouse can take a little as an hour to clean.”